-Since October 2016 I am a Hubble Fellow at the University of California, Irvine.
-Before that, I spent three years as a postdoctoral researcher at Case Western Reserve University in Cleveland, Ohio, working with Stacy McGaugh.
+Since December 2018 I am a Schwarzschild Fellow at the Leibniz-Institut for Astrophysics (AIP) in Potsdam, Germany.
+Before that, I was a Hubble Fellow at the University of California, Irvine from 2016 to 2018, and from 2013 to 2016 I spent three years as a postdoctoral researcher at Case Western Reserve University in Cleveland, Ohio, working with Stacy McGaugh.
 I finished my PhD studies at the Argelander Institute for Astronomy (AIfA) in Bonn, supervised by Prof. Pavel Kroupa, in August 2013.

 My research centers on the phase-space distribution of dwarf galaxies, in the Local Group and beyond.
 I have found that our Milky Way Galaxy is surrounded by a highly flattened Vast Polar Structure that consists not only of satellite galaxies (which preferentially co-orbit in it), but also some globular clusters and streams of disrupted systems.
 I use this and the similar satellite galaxy plane around the Andromeda galaxy to test cosmological models, by searching for similarly extreme satellite configurations in cosmological simulations.
 The rarity of similarly extreme satellite structures in such simulations gave rise to the Planes of Satellite Galaxies Problem of the Lambda Cold Dark Matter model.
 My dedication to this topic has made me an expert on the potential biases non-accurate comparisons of the observed and simulated situations can introduce, explaining why some studies found an apparent agreement with simulations.
 Motivated by the planar satellite distributions, I also discovered that the more distant dwarf galaxies in the Local Group are also confined to two extremely narrow and symmetric planes.